solid-design-system/solid/DEVELOPER_STARTING_GUIDE.md

 - **COMPONENTS**: Web Components built with Lit JS.
 Often more complex than Styles, and could feature reactivity, state, multiple slots, properties, and more.
 - **UTILITIES**: Web Components built with Lit JS, used as SDS-internal helper components.
 Technically necessary to build other components and generic enough to be used multiple times.
 Not officially part of the design system library and no respective component existing in Figma.
 - **STYLES**: These are standalone CSS files.
 They don't provide any logic and are often non-interactive.
-- **PATTERN**: Demonstrate how to combine several components to solve a specific problem.
+- **TEMPLATES**: Demonstrate how to combine several components to solve a specific problem.
 - **LEGAL**: Contains legal information.

 Each component / utility / style / pattern contains both [docs](https://storybook.js.org/addons/@storybook/addon-docs) and [stories](https://storybook.js.org/docs/writing-stories):